SoftwareDeveloperYadavJi/skill-spark-exchange/README.md

 ### Dynamic Skill Marketplace - Frontend

 The **Dynamic Skill Marketplace** frontend delivers a sleek, modern, and user-friendly experience for skill exchange.
-It facilitates user interactions, profile management, skill matching, Google Meet scheduling, and more.
+It facilitates user interactions, profile management, skill matching, Google Meet scheduling, and more additions to enhance the overall user experience.

 ---